intel/AI-Playground/docs/arc42/arc42_doc.md

         rely on ifs and string identifiers to select the backend themselves and at different places
     </td>
     <td>
-        Code is more convoluted as needed, seemingly simple changes are not safe of side effects or suddenly expensive to implement.
+        Code is more convoluted than needed, seemingly simple changes are not safe from side effects or suddenly expensive to implement.
 This was increasingly notable during en- and disabling of certain inference features in order to safe computational resources.
     </td>